Costly dollar hedges tarnish U.S. bonds for overseas investors

 LONDON (Reuters) - Yields on U.S. government debt are at their highest in over four years, and yet they are failing to attract many European investors due to the uncertain outlook for the dollar and the prohibitive cost of hedging their currency risks.

-Expectations of more rate U.S. interest rate hikes and President Donald Trump’s ambitious spending programme have pushed the gap between U.S. Treasury yields and their euro zone counterparts to their widest in years.
+Expectations of more rate U.S. interest rate hikes and President Donald Trump’s ambitious spending program have pushed the gap between U.S. Treasury yields and their euro zone counterparts to their widest in years.

 With the Federal Reserve already tightening U.S. monetary policy but the European Central Bank yet to start, yields on two-year Treasuries are a yawning 275 basis points above those on the equivalent German government bonds.